Omar-Ebrahim-1/Resume/README.md

 Yes, this is a website.
 BUT, it is also a resume.
 To turn this into an actual file, simply 'print' the webpage, and save to PDF!

+Make sure to remove margins and headers in the print!

 ## Building and running in production mode

 To create an optimised version of the app: